loucz/Automotive_Sales_Forecasting/README.md

 At the [Data_Import.ipynb](https://github.com/loucz/Automotive-Sales-Forecasting/blob/main/Data_Import.ipynb) notebook I import the rest of the data needed as independent variables for the predictions

 ### 2 Preliminary Analysis
+In this notebbok I calculated mostly correlations between the variables to get insights about their predictive power.
+I also tried to find the optimal lag perfroming statsmodels cross-correlation

 ### 3 Forecasting